lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 #### ESCALATE_EN

 The ESCALATE_EN signal is available in all life cycle states and is asserted if for any reason the alert subsystem decides to move the life cycle state into the ESCALATION state.
+This signal is also unconditionally asserted in all INVALID and SCRAP states (including virtual SCRAP states).

 #### CHECK_BYP_EN